AlexanderDefuria/DRAC-Onboarding/workshop/1-normal_job/README_1.md

-# Running a Basic Serial Job on Compute Canada
+# 1. Running a Basic Job on DRAC HPC

 1. **Create a Job Script**